kiwitcms/kiwitcms.github.io/content/2025-08-28-enterprise-explained.markdown

 IT teams and make it easier to integrate Kiwi TCMS with existing infrastructure and 3rd party systems.
 Some examples include:

-- OAuth (e.g. GitHub, GitLab) login, LDAP or kerberos
+- OAuth (e.g. GitHub, GitLab) login or LDAP
 - Metrics and error logging
 - Let's Encrypt SSL certificates
 - Flexible NGINX configuration